regYingzhe/D3JSNotes/README.md

 </script>

 11. el.addEventListener("click", sayCupcake, false) which is
 target.addEventListener(type, listener[, useCapture])
+useCapture means whether to trigger the event listener during the capture phase.

+--- capture phase, target phase, bubbling phase ---
 12. One - Event Listeners from the Capture Phase are executed before Event Listeners from the Bubbling Phase

 Two - Event Listeners are executed in order of definition

 Three - Capture Phase overrides definition order if there are Bubbling Phase Event Listeners defined earlier than the Capture Phase event listeners.
 13. var force = d3.layout.force() // construcate new force layout